aimicrocot/check-ai-model/README.md

 No responses are faked or guessed — everything printed is exactly what the target endpoint returned.

+### Warning!

+Keep an eye on the command line and press Y/N promptly when prompted.

 ### Why

 Many "AI proxy" resellers advertise access to a specific model (e.g. a particular Claude, GPT, or Gemini version) while actually routing requests through unofficial infrastructure, cheaper backend models, or quantized/throttled variants.
 This script provokes real server errors and edge cases to surface identifying information the proxy operator didn't intend to leak (stack traces, vendor-specific error formats, response headers), and separately probes whether the model's actual behavior (determinism, reasoning depth, latency) matches what a full, official model should produce.